pestphp/website/source/docs/guides/plugins.md

 Edit _composer.json_ and adjust the fields `name` and `description` to fit your plugin.

-## Adding global functions
+## Adding functions

 A plugin may integrate additional functions.
-These may be even external libraries, added to the global scope.
+These may be even external libraries.
 A good example is the [Faker plugin](https://github.com/pestphp/pest-plugin-faker), which we are going to reproduce here.

 If your plugin has any dependencies, then add them first with `composer`: